hslmith/vpc-ta-lab-202208/README.md

 ## Add a floating IP
 1. Scroll down to the ‘Network Interfaces’ section at the bottom of the screen.
-2. Click the ‘edit’ pencil icon on the line of your network interface.
+2. Click the ‘edit’ pencil icon on the line of your network interface.<br>
 ![-](/assets/images/sc-pencil-nic.png)
 3. In the slide out window you will see a option for ‘Floating IP Address’.
 In that drop down, select ‘Reserve a New Floating IP’
 4. Click ‘Save’